-There is neither protection nor especial regulation for whistleblowers under Chilean Labour nor Civil Law.
-In general terms, anyone is entitled to tell the public or someone in authority about alleged dishonest or illegal activities, and to invoke non-discriminatory rules on his/her behalf (see sections 17 and 25).
+There is neither protection nor special regulation for whistle-blowers under Chilean Labour or Civil Law.
+In general terms, anyone is entitled to tell the public or someone in authority about alleged dishonest or illegal activities and to invoke non-discriminatory rules on his/her behalf (see sections 17 and 25).

-In this sense, according to Article 485 of the Labour Code, any termination considered as a reprisal against an employee who has requested the control of Labour Authorities regarding labour irregularities could be subject of a 'Procedimiento de Tutela' (Protection Procedure).
+In this sense, according to Article 485 of the Labour Code, any termination considered as a reprisal against an employee who has requested the control of Labour Authorities regarding labour irregularities could be subject of a Procedimiento de Tutela (Protection Procedure).